 Another popular square, Rembrandtplein, used to be a butter market but is now a nightlife hot-spot, home to the biggest LCD-screen in Europe.
 There are hundreds of outdoor seats on the open terraces, making this one of the busiest parts of town during the summer.
 Nearby on the Amstel River is the beautiful Magere Brug (‘Skinny Bridge’), which gracefully crosses the Amstel.
 It is beautifully lit at night.

 The Spui was originally the southern limit of the city until 1882 when the Spui was filled in, now a charming square hosting a book market on Fridays and an art market on Sundays.
 Just off the Spui is a beautiful enclosed courtyard, the Begijnhof.
-Built during medieval times, the Begijnhof offers visitors a calming respite from the busy city centre.
+Built during medieval times, the Begijnhof offers visitors a calming respite from the busy city center.
 Observing the request for silence will only enhance your experience.

 The Jordaan is a centrally located neighborhood, which is great for exploring the many canals having great views both day and night.